-My Disney Top 5 - Walt Disney World Character Mealsby Chris Barry, staff writer
+My Disney Top 5 - Walt Disney World Character Mealsby Chris Barry, contributing writer

 Recently, in a Parenting Panel column, we discussed how to get young kids used to the Disney characters when visiting Walt Disney World.
 While some kids are perfectly all right with the notion of a giant cartoon mouse, dog, or duck coming to life right before their eyes, other kids might experience a little anxiety, trepidation, or downright fear.
 The number one piece of advice that I had to get kids more comfortable around the beloved Disney characters was to make sure and book some character dining experiences.
 Dining with the characters gives you more quality interaction time with them and affords kids the opportunity to get the most out of these meetings—all in a more comfortable setting.

 Some of our fondest Disney memories as a family have taken place at the various character meals throughout the resort.
 But how to choose?
 Which ones are most worth the price?
 Which ones have the best food in the nicest atmosphere?
 Not so easy when you consider that 21 different character meals can be found spread out over 11 restaurants in all four parks and in five of the on-property hotels.